ComboStrap/dokuwiki-docker/README.md

 ### Set your ComboStrap Git WebSite

 To defines the ComboStrap WebSite that this image should install, you need to set the `$DOKU_DOCKER_GIT_SITE` environment variable to a git URL.

+Example:
 ```bash
 docker run -e DOKU_DOCKER_GIT_SITE=https://github.com/ComboStrap/site-default.git
 ```

 ### Set in dev mode

-By default, this image will run php in production mode.
+By default, this image will run `php` in production mode.
-You can set it in dev mode via the `DOKU_DOCKER_ENV`
+You can set it in dev mode via the `DOKU_DOCKER_ENV` to see warning and other alerts.

+Example:
 ```bash
 docker run -e DOKU_DOCKER_ENV=dev ....
 ```